telerik/blazor-docs/knowledge-base/calendar-hide-weekends.md

 title: Hide Weekends in the Calendar
 description: How to hide weekend days in the Blazor Calendar?
 type: how-to
-page_title: Hide Weekends in Calendar
+page_title: Hide Weekends in the Calendar
 slug: calendar-kb-hide-weekends
 position:
 tags: hide, weekends, calendar, datepicker, datetimepicker